 Eli R. Greenstein is managing partner of Kessler Topaz’s San Francisco office and a member of the Firm’s federal securities litigation practice group.
 For over a decade, Eli has been involved in dozens of high-profile securities fraud actions and precedential decisions at both the district and appellate level.
 Eli’s cases have resulted in more than $1 billion in recoveries for clients and investors in state and federal proceedings.

-Eli’s precedent-setting decisions span multiple districts and circuits, including In re VeriFone Holdings, Inc. Sec.
+Eli’s precedent-setting cases span multiple districts and circuits, including In re VeriFone Holdings, Inc. Sec.
 Litig., 704 F.3d 694 (9th Cir.
 2012) which solidified “willful blindness” as an adequate basis for alleging scienter under §10(b) of the Securities Exchange Act of 1934; and Nieman v.
 Duke Energy Corp., 2013 U.S. Dist.
 LEXIS 110693 (W.D.N.C.
-2013), the largest proposed federal securities recovery in North Carolina history and one of the top five securities fraud settlements in the 4th Circuit (which includes federal courts in North Carolina, Maryland, Virginia, West Virginia and South Carolina).
+2013), the largest federal securities recovery in North Carolina history and one of the top five securities fraud settlements in the 4th Circuit (which includes North Carolina, Maryland, Virginia, West Virginia and South Carolina).

 Bar Association of San Francisco